tallamjr/evlib/docs/api/processing.md

 # Processing API Reference

-> **⚠️ Status Note**: The Rust backend neural network processing module is temporarily disabled in the current version.
+> **Status Note**: The Rust backend neural network processing module is temporarily disabled in the current version.
 Neural network functionality is available through the Python `evlib.models` module.
 See the [Models API](../user-guide/models.md) for currently available functionality.

 Neural network processing functions for event camera data.